acvictor/Lane-Detector/README.md

 </p>

 #### Region of Interest Selection
-The lanes more often than not fall within the polygon below.
+The lanes, more often than not, fall within the polygon below.
 The vertices correspond to
 ```
 a = [0, 1023]
 b = [0, 630]